Matth-ewe-f/audio-plugin-delay-intervals/README.md

 * [JUCE](https://juce.com/)

 ## Installation Guide
-As of now, the only way to install Delay Intervals is to download the sources files and build it yourself using the command line.
-Soon I will make pre-built versions available for download.
+You can download Delay Intervals from the "Releases" section.
+You can also follow these steps to download the source code and build it yourself.

 1. [Download and Install CMake](https://cmake.org/download/)